 Configure HTTP Proxy

 Select Yes to add a proxy server.
 Proxy server enables communication from GigaVUE-FM to the Internet, if GigaVUE-FM is deployed in a private network.
 On selecting a Proxy Server, enter the following information:

 An alias used to identify the monitoring domain.

 Managed Services Identity: MSI registered with required roles assigned for the resource group in your Azure platform.
 Refer to Managed Identity (recommended) for detailed information.
 Application ID with Client Secret: Connection with Azure with a service principal.
 Enter the values for Subscription ID, Tenant ID, Application ID, and Application Secret values required for GigaVUE-FM to connect to Azure.
 Refer to Application ID with client secret for detailed information.

 Azure region for the monitoring domain.
 For example, West India.

 Select a Tapping method.
 The available options are:

 G-vTAP: If you select G-vTAP as the tapping method, you must configure the G-vTAP Controller to monitor the G-vTAP Agents.
-Tunnel: If you use select Tunnel as the tapping method, you can select the tunnel as a source where the traffic is directly tunneled to V Series nodes without deploying G-vTAP Agents or G-vTAP controllers.
+Tunnel: If you use select Tunnel as the tapping method, you can select the tunnel as a source leader in a bidirectional clock relationship (formerly master) where the traffic is directly tunneled to V Series nodes without deploying G-vTAP Agents or G-vTAP controllers.

 For V Series 1 configuration: